Rise of the Machines: Not All Privileged Users Are People

-To illustrate this need, consider an example drawn from a chemical manufacturing company with storage tanks whose contents must be kept at a certain temperature and pressurisation.
+To illustrate this need, consider an example drawn from a chemical manufacturing company with storage tanks whose contents must be kept at a certain temperature and pressurization.
 Engineers will have privileged access to the tank control software in order to make necessary adjustments – but the company has also installed an IIoT system of sensors and control components to monitor and adjust the storage tank conditions when no engineer is on duty.
-In order to do its job, the IIoT components will require the same privileged access as the engineers.
+In order to do their job, the IIoT components will require the same privileged access as the engineers.
 Just as the privileged access of the engineers must be managed, so too must the privileged access granted to the IIoT system: It should have access to no resources other than those required to do its job (i.e., tank sensors and controls).
 Limiting and isolating access rights to a particular resource means protecting the rest of the network in the event the connected equipment is hacked, or the network is breached.

 Machine-Level Privilege is Already a Reality

 This need for machine-level PAM is not just theoretical: As progressively more manufacturing systems become connected to the outside world, they also become exposed to cyberattacks that were not previously possible.
 And because IoT devices are very often small, Linux-based computers in their own right, an attacker who gains control of such a device can use it in attempts to access and control other system components.